cazanelena/cazanelena/README.md

 1. The Clean Coder: A Code of Conduct for Professional Programmers - Robert C. Martin Series
 2. JavaScript the Definitive Guide by David Flanagan
 3. The Pragmatic Programmer by David Thomas
+4. Computer Science: An Overview by by Glenn Brookshear, Dennis Brylow

 ### Currently reading
+1.Once upon an algorithm how stories explain computing by Martin Erwig
-1. Hacking the art of exploitation by Jon Erickson
+2. Hacking the art of exploitation by Jon Erickson
-2. Computer Science: An Overview by by Glenn Brookshear, Dennis Brylow
+3.

 ### Contact Me

-✉️ Email: cazan.elena23@yahoo.com
+✉️ [Email(cazan.elena23@yahoo.com)
 💼 [LinkedIn](https://www.linkedin.com/in/elena-cazan-bba317131/)
 🌐 [Website](https://cazanelena.github.io/Website-Project/)